 With the exception of Formal Hall, you may take meals or not, as you please, without 'signing in' in advance.
 You may bring one guest without notice booking via the Upay online system.
 You will be required to present your University Card at the till for you and your guest.
-Meal charges will be added to your College Bill for the term.
+Meal charges will be added to your College Bill for the term or can be paid using a credit/debit card.

 It is a tradition and good custom of the College that smart dress and gowns are worn at Formal Hall and BA Dinners.
 At all other times when using Hall, students are expected to be properly dressed and fully clothed.
 The staff will not serve those who are inappropriately dressed, for example in nightclothes or dirty sports kit.
 The use of cameras and mobile phones is not permitted in Hall.